Frequently Asked Questions

 Q: I have a rental property that shows a loss each year after expenses.
 Should I include that in my return?

 A: Yes, anyone having a rental property located in West Carrollton is required to file a return and include a copy of their Schedule E or applicable schedule of income and expenses for the rental.
 A return is required each year even though losses may have been incurred.
 Also, any West Carrollton residents having rental properties are required to file on those properties no matter where the properties are located.
-There is a three-year loss carryforward limit.
+There is a five-year loss carryforward limit.

 Q: My W-2 has differing amounts in the federal income box, the local income box and the Medicare box.
 Which amount should I show as taxable wages for my city income tax return?